French Division 3 (1971–1993)

 The French Division 3 was the third tier in the French football pyramid, after the Division 1 and Division 2, from 1971 to 1993.
-Although it was succeeded by the Championnat National 2, the Championnat National became the new third division.
+Although it was succeeded by the Championnat National 2, the newly-created Championnat National became the third tier.

 History

 In 1971, the Division 3 replaced the previous version of the Championnat de France Amateur.
 In contrast to the former CFA, the D3 permitted the best amateur clubs to be promoted to the Division 2.
 It became an "open" league, meaning it was open to professional, semi-professional, and amateur clubs.
 The fathers of this evolution in the French football pyramid were Fernand Sastre and Henri Patrelle, who were fighting for almost a decade to break this segregation between amateur and professional clubs present since 1932.

-In 1993, the Championnat National 2 replaced the Division 3, although the Championnat National took the place of third tier.
+In 1993, the Championnat National 2 replaced the Division 3, although the newly-created Championnat National took the place of third tier.
 The National 2 became the fourth tier of French football.